You’ve heard of the Lorax who spoke for the trees,

 To plant that one seed within the valley and heather.

-When he had planted that seed after all of those years,
+When he had planted the seed after all those long years,

-He then watered it well with his pent-up tears.
+He then watered it in well with his pent-up tears.

 "Oh, please little seed - please pretty please grow.

 For I want all people in the world to know...

 Of the wonder and beauty of Truffula Trees,